briancullinan2/multigame/README.md

   * Alice in wonderland mod, pill to make you big or small, flip map upside down as a view mode,
   * mirror in front of the view with a 3rd person reflection of which direction the player is facing, forcing player to shoot backwards
   * advanced power ups to go with advanced classes where icon in infinite visible, and pressing a key gives the power up for a specific amount of time, like sarge's teleport ability in quake champions
+  * weapons classes by using the last 4 weapons bits as class bits and then updating ammo status